zhangyulin-space/zhangyulin-space.github.io/_posts/2024-10-14-embodied-simulation.md

 - Concepts are not stored as static definitions
 - Instead, we **simulate** relevant experiences
-- Thinking = â€œreplayingâ€?aspects of perception and action
+- Thinking = â€œreplayingï¿½?aspects of perception and action

 ---